• Power BI comes at a lower price point than Tableau, but scaled features and additional users will increase that price.

 Which is better?

-Tableau, although more expensive, offers superior data visualization capabilities and flexibility in handling vast amounts of data efficiently.
+Although more expensive, Tableau offers superior data visualization capabilities and flexibility in handling vast amounts of data efficiently.
 It offers a broader range of data source integrations and an engaged community that can be a valuable resource for users.
 The pricing structure is designed to accommodate different types of users within an organization, from those who only need to view dashboards to those requiring full creation and analysis capabilities.

 Making your choice